Shirenewton Primary School

 Verbal methods include face to face meetings and telephone calls with staff, Governors, Head Teacher and PTA in both formal and informal settings.

-Written communication is through the Headteacher's weekly newsletters, other letters concerning specific issues, notes in the home reading log book, email, twitter, the school website, class blogs, reports, posters and our messaging service 'Schoop'.
+Written communication is through the Headteacher's weekly newsletters, other letters concerning specific issues, notes in the home reading log book, email, twitter, the school website, reports, posters and our messaging service 'Schoop'.

 Questionnaires are used on different occasions throughout the year with all concerned to ascertain views and opinions on a range of issues.